GeorgePatsias/joplin-docker-compose-server/README.md

 ### Option 2
 `docker-compose up -d`

-After running the `docker-compose.yml` stack you will need to copy the `default.conf` in the directory `conf.d` that Nginx created.
+After running the `docker-compose.yml` stack you will need to copy the `default.conf` in the directory `conf.d/` that Nginx created.

 Then run
 `docker-compose up -d --force-recreate`